eclipse-tractusx/sig-release/docs/open-refinement-and-planning.md

 ### During Planning

-* Release Planning Board will be used from GitHub [Release Planning / Release View](https://github.com/orgs/eclipse-tractusx/projects/26)
+* The Release Planning Board will be used: [Release Planning / Release View](https://github.com/orgs/eclipse-tractusx/projects/26)
-* Finally attach all related UserStories/Tasks/Issues that have been planned for that feature
+* Finally, attach all related UserStories/Tasks/Issues that have been planned for that feature
 * Set the target Release milestone

-## How to Create Features in the `sig-release` Repository
+## How to plan and track features `sig-release`

 1. **Issue Creation**: Anyone in the community can suggest a new feature by creating an issue in the `sig-release` repository.
 2. **Issue Type**: When creating your issue, it's crucial to specify the `Issue Type`:
    * `feature`: For new open features.
    * `bug`: For bugs or issues with existing features.
-3. **Labels**: Use relevant labels to further categorize and provide context to your feature (in any cases, please select also your specific product label).
-Other than that, please select the `Prep-PI11` label to indicate that the feature is being prepared for the next release.
+3. **Labels**: Use relevant labels to further categorize and provide context to your feature (in any case, please also select your specific product label).
 4. **Milestone**: Use relevant milestone for the next release, if you already know, it will be implemented.
-Currently, its `24.03`.
 Officially, the milestone is set during the planning meeting.

 **Good to know:** Use the [Release Planning / Inbox](https://github.com/orgs/eclipse-tractusx/projects/26/views/9) board to add new open features.
 There is the last row with the functionality to add new issues.